-All of the moderators on the CentOS fora are members who (like the entire CentOS core development team) volunteer to provide their time and good judgment free of charge.
+All of the moderators on the CentOS fora are members who volunteer to provide their time and good judgment free of charge.
 The moderating team may, at their discretion, remove, edit, move, or lock posts or threads at any time.
 Habitual and flagrant violators of these guidelines are subject to having their forum accounts locked or terminated.
 If in doubt moderators will consult among themselves, or with core CentOS team members, before taking action.
 Clicking on a moderator's name will bring up their account profile page, which in turn has the option to send a Personal Message [PM] if you have a need to contact a moderator.

 The fora are an inappropriate venue for publicly discussing any personal issues you may have with the forum guidelines or administration.
 Please contact the moderators or administrators by email or private message if you have such concerns.
 If you disagree with a moderator's action concerning your posts please contact the moderator in question for clarification.
 The moderators are perfectly willing to privately and civilly discuss any disagreements.

 4. SPAM Policy

 Please do not post solely for purposes of advertisement.
 The moderators reserve the right to edit, remove from public view, or delete any posts they consider to be spam.
 In addition, members who sign up solely for the purpose of posting spam will be removed and their posts deleted.
 Forum members are encouraged to (and regularly do) privately report suspected spam to the moderators.